Godzilla: King of the Monsters (2019 film): Cast

 Emma and Mark's 12-year-old daughter.
 Scientifically gifted like her parents, Madison seeks to follow in her mother's footsteps.
-Although she's a co-conspirator in her mother's plan to release the Titans, Madison is more conflicted about it and Emma tricked her into it with lies and half-truths, claiming that it was to help people and save the world in Andrew's memory.
+Although she is a co-conspirator in her mother's plan to release the Titans, Madison is more conflicted about it and Emma tricked her into it with lies and half-truths, claiming that it was to help people and save the world in Andrew's memory.